Blog

 Moreover, Rosabeth Moss Kanter, Professor at Harvard Business School, supports the notion that these roles must be distinct yet aligned.
 In her research, she found that “clear demarcation of duties helps in avoiding potential conflicts and leads to smoother operations.”

-emerging trends and shifts in leadership structures
+Emerging trends and shifts in leadership structures

 Recent studies show a shift towards more integrated and flexible executive roles.
 A report by Gartner in 2022 revealed that 60% of companies are blurring traditional lines between C-suite roles to enhance agility and responsiveness.
 This means that the distinctions between MDs and COOs might not be as rigid as they once were.